KOALA: A Kalman Optimization Algorithm with Loss Adaptivity: Ablations

-\textbf{Impact of the state dynamics.} We compare the \emph{Vanilla Kalman} algorithm (\ie, constant dynamics) to the \emph{Kalman Dynamics} (\ie, with velocities).
-Additionally, we ablate the $\alpha$, \ie, the decay rate of the velocities.
+\textbf{Impact of the state dynamics and noise adaptivity.} We compare the \emph{KOALA-V} algorithm (\ie, constant dynamics) to the \emph{KOALA-M} (\ie, with velocities).
+Additionally, we ablate the $\kappa$, \ie, the decay rate of the velocities.
 The results are shown in Table~\ref{t:alpha}.
-We observe that the use of velocities with a calibrated moment has a positive impact on the estimated parameters, and that the adaptive state noise estimation provides a further substantial gain.
+We observe that the use of velocities with a calibrated moment has a positive impact on the estimated parameters.
+Further, with adaptive noise estimations there is no need to set their initial values, which reduces the number of hyper-parameters to tune.

-\textbf{Posterior covariance initialization.} The KaFiStO framework requires to initialize the matrix $P_0$.
-In the case of the \emph{Vanilla Kalman} algorithm, we approximate the posterior covariance with a scaled identity matrix, \ie, $P_k = \sigma^2_k I_{n \times n}$, where $\sigma_k \in \mathbb{R}$.
-In the case of \emph{Kalman Dynamics}, we approximate $P_k$ with a $2 \times 2$ block diagonal matrix, and we initialize it with